PrimozRavbar/Inhibitory-circuits/README.md

 The current model files are: solution_MS, and population_MS.
 The files can be loaded to the main code (Model_code.ipynb)

+An example movie of the model is: Model_MS.avi

 Code written by Primoz Ravbar (2024) for the paper authored by: Durafshan Sakeena Syed, Primoz Ravbar, Julie H Simpson

 Paper link: https://www.biorxiv.org/content/10.1101/2024.06.05.597468v1.full